jonathanimb/thermocouples/README.md

 ![linear interpolation](typeK_interpolation.png)

 And the error is well below what most ADC's can measure, and is therefore negligible.
-For example, my 16-bit ADC with a range of ±0.256 volts measures 0.0078 millivolts per bit (theoretical measurement increment), plus some instrumental error.
+For example, my 16-bit ADC with a range of ±0.256 volts measures 0.0078 millivolts per bit (theoretical measurement increment), plus some instrumental noise.

 ![error](lin_error.png)